brotatotes/bht-automation/bht gen 1/Luke/Chapter 22/Luke 22 60 bht.md

 # Luke 22:60 Commentary Help Text

 ## BHT:
 In this Bible verse, we witness the profound turmoil engulfing Peter.
-As Archibald T Robertson observes, each denial only further entangles Peter in his own web of deceit.
+As Archibald T. Robertson observes, each denial only further entangles Peter in his own web of deceit.
 Meanwhile, John Gill points out that the crowing of the cock interrupts Peter's denials, plunging him into a stark confrontation with the magnitude of his betrayal.
 The sound reverberates through Peter's being, reflecting the depths of his despair and the heaviness of his guilt.
 Through this moment, we glimpse the tragic reality of Peter's complete rejection of his identity as a disciple.

 ## Choicest Commentary Quotes:
-### Archibald T Robertson:
+### Archibald T. Robertson:
 1. "Each denial tangles Peter more and more."
 2. "While he yet spake.
 Genitive absolute."
 3. "Peter could hear the crowing all right."